 The latest figures detailing the number of people diagnosed with Covid-19 in the last 24 hours in Scotland have been announced.

-There will be no daily briefings except for major announcements in the coming weeks leading up to the election.
+There are no daily briefings unless there are major announcements in the coming weeks leading up to the election.

-The statistics in Scotland as at 26 March 2021 are shown below.
+The statistics in Scotland as at 28 March 2021 are shown below.